jsummers/deark/readme.txt

       -opt font:charsperrow=<n>
          The number of characters per row, when rendering a font to a bitmap -opt font:tounicode=<0|1>
-         Try to convert the font to Unicode (experimental; may not work) -opt char:output=<html|image>
+         [Don't] Try to translate a font's codepoints to Unicode codepoints.
+      -opt char:output=<html|image>
-         The output format for character graphics (like ANSI art).
+         The output format for character graphics (such as ANSI Art).
       -opt char:charwidth=<8|9>
          The VGA character cell width for character graphics, when the output format is "image".